hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_groups_of_idle_jobs.rst

 * **group_name** (String(32)):

+      Is the name of the CSV2 group that owns this group of jobs.

 * **target_alias** (String(32)):

+      Is the name of the alias indicating the subset of clouds within the group that these jobs must run on.

 * **target_clouds** (String):

+      Is the name of the cloud within the group that these jobs must run on.
+This option is primarily for testing purposes.

 * **instance_type** (String(512)):

+      Is the requested flavor for this group of jobs.
+If the value is NULL, no flavor was specified in the job definition and in this case, either a flavor default or a CSV2 automatic selection will be used.

 * **requirements** (String(512)):

+      This CSV2 generated string is passed to the HTCondor job scheduler to ensure the jobs runn on the appropriate VMs.

 * **job_priority** (Integer):

+      Is the priority assigned to all the jobs within the group of jobs.
+The lower the number the higher the priority and the earlier the jobs will run.

 * **user** (String(512)):

+      Is the used ID of the user who submitted the jobs.

 * **image** (String):

+      Is the name of the requested (kernel) image in the job definition.
+      If none is specified, a group or cloud default iamge must be provided.

 * **network** (String(512)):

+      Is the name of the requested network in the job definition.
+If none is specified, a named network will not be requested.
+If a cloud offers more than one network to client VMs and no network selection is made, instantiation requests to the cloud will fail.
+In addition to request a specific network by name in the job definition, default network names can be specified at both the group and cloud level.

 * **keep_alive** (String(512)):

+      Not used.

 * **max_price** (String(512)):

+      Spefifies and dollars and cents, the maximum spot market bid price.
+A value greater than zero in this field indicates that a spot market instantiation request is to be used for these jobs.
+Otherwise, unconditional on demand instantiation reuests should be used.

 * **user_data** (String(512)):

+      Is a string of contextualization data to be passed to VMs.
+This field should not normally be used.
+Instead, users should use the metadata file capabilities of CSV2 to contextualize VMs.

 * **job_per_core** (Integer):

+      Is the number of jobs from this group of jobs that can run on a single core.

 * **request_cpus_min** (Integer):

+      Is the minimum number of cores requested by any job within this group of jobs.

 * **request_cpus_max** (Integer):

+      Is the maximum number of cores requested by any job within this group of jobs.

 * **request_cpus_total** (Integer):

+      Is the total number of cores requested by all the jobs in this group of jobs.

 * **request_disk_min** (Integer):

+      Is the minimum size in gigabytes of disk requested by any job within this group of jobs.

 * **request_disk_max** (Integer):

+      Is the maximum size in gigabytes of disk requested by any job within this group of jobs.

 * **request_disk_total** (Integer):

+      Is the total size in gigabytes of disk requested by all the jobs in this group of jobs.

 * **request_ram_min** (Integer):

+      Is the minimum size in kilobytes of RAM requested by any job within this group of jobs.

 * **request_ram_max** (Integer):

+      Is the maximum size in kilobytes of RAM requested by any job within this group of jobs.

 * **request_ram_total** (Integer):

+      Is the total size in kilobytes of RAM requested by all the jobs in this group of jobs.

 * **request_swap_min** (Integer):

+      Is the minimum size in gigabytes of swap space requested by any job within this group of jobs.

 * **request_swap_max** (Integer):

+      Is the maximum size in gigabytes of swap space requested by any job within this group of jobs.

 * **request_swap_total** (Integer):

+      Is the total size in gigabytes of swap space requested by all the jobs in this group of jobs.

 * **queue_date** (Integer):

+      Is the earliest date that any job within the group of jobs entered the queue.

 * **idle** (Integer):

+      Is the number of jobs of this category that are in the 'idle' state.

 * **running** (Integer):

+      Is the number of jobs of this category that are in the 'running' state.

 * **completed** (Integer):

+      Is the number of jobs of this category that are in the 'completed' state.

 * **held** (Integer):

+      Is the number of jobs of this category that are in the 'held' state.

 * **other** (Integer):

+      Is the number of jobs of this category that are in a state othe than one listed above.

 * **flavors** (String):

+      Is a comma separated list of possible flavors capable of running these jobs.